cnshing/nixos-livecd/docs/configuration.md

 [comment - Updating the Theming section to show the correct settings via gsettings]: #

+### Tweaks

+`gnome-shell-extension-prefs` should be installed to allow the user to enable or disable extensions during normal usage.

+Additionally, the "Window is ready" popup whenever any application opens should be disabled.
+Extensions accomplishing this are usually initially  developed and created only to be subsequently unmaintained with each new GNOME version, but the current extension I use for my system is [NoAnnoyance V2](https://extensions.gnome.org/extension/2182/noannoyance/).

 ### Window Tiling

 Applications should be able to be tiled to the top, bottom, left, and right halves of the screen identically to Window snap tiles via [WinTile](https://extensions.gnome.org/extension/1723/wintile-windows-10-window-tiling-for-gnome/).